This page contains unmarked spoilers. You Have Been Warned!

 - Then he watches Anakin catch fire and scream in agony.
 Just watching his former friend burst to flames just puts him even closer to the edge of tears.

 - Notice Obi-Wan's expression when he returns to Padmé's star skiff.
 He just sighs, and sits there in horrified silence.

 - We get to see Darth Vader's first chronological appearance in his iconic armor, and the great price at which it came.

 Darth Vader: Where is Padmé?
 Is she safe?
 Is she all right?Darth Sidious: It seems, in your anger... you killed her.

 - Think about it: Vader is in agony.
 All of his remaining limbs have been hacked off, his entire body is burned, his lungs have been destroyed by Mustafar's hot fumes, his eyes are dried out, his eardrums have partially melted, and he's just had a cybernetic reconstruction without anesthetic.
 His life-support is noisy, his armor snags and pulls on his tender flesh, and his new limbs are crude and clunky.
 But as long as Padmé is alive, he'll endure the pain.
 Right?

-- What makes this even sadder is that the music playing in this sequence is the same music that played during Qui-Gon's funeral.
-Qui-Gon's demise also resulted in the demise of Anakin Skywalker.
+- What makes this scene even sadder is that the music playing in this sequence is the same music that played during Qui-Gon's funeral.
+Further implying the idea that Anakin might not have turned to the dark side were Qui-Gon still alive.
+Qui-Gon's demise also resulted in Anakin Skywalker's demise.
 At least for 22 more years.